rebelsky/sams-assorted-musings-reflections/group-of-grinnell-students.md

 on with others, rather than just judging), hosting prospective students, failures of a variety of student groups, and more.
-These are students who not only want to make their campus a better place, but who take positive action to do so [10].
+These are students who not only want to make their campus a better place, but who take positive action to do so [12].

-Now, I will admit that I talked to some students more than others, and that some students talked more than others [11].
+Now, I will admit that I talked to some students more than others, and that some students talked more than others [16].
 However, each of them reminded me, in some way or another, of something I value about teaching at Grinnell.

-I wasn't thrilled to come to the conference this weekend, particularly given that none of my research students (okay, none of our CS students whatsoever) were presenting.
-I was even less thrilled because I missed middle son's concert (including his performance on Jaw Harp) and middle and eldest's swimming and diving meet.
+So, while I would have much rather watched my sons in their various activities (and, likely, had a bit more time to work), I did find some real benefit in going, both in reminding myself of how much I value Grinnell students and in encountering a different group of Grinnell students.

 ---